Community driven by principles

 When living here, there is an expectation that you …

-4. Commit to a monthly check-in meeting with all residents across both homes.
+- Commit to a monthly check-in meeting with all residents across both homes (these may happen less often).